Anyone who is experiencing hair loss or considering shaving their head will eventually start to wonder ‘What would I look like bald?’

 How to see what you’d look like bald online

-If you don’t want to use your smartphone, there are also websites that can show you what you’ll look like bald online.
+If you don’t want to use your smartphone, there are also websites that can let you use a bald filter online.

 If you want a professional to edit your photo rather than relying on an app, this is the option for you.
 Upload a photo at TheBaldCompany.com and they’ll get back to you with a digitally-altered image via email.